 Preventing dementia has become a top goal for medical experts as cases continue to rise.
-The most common form of dementia, Alzheimer’s disease, is the cause of death in the United States.
+The most common form of dementia, Alzheimer’s disease, is the

 Researchers concluded that people who took class 3 anticholinergic drugs were more likely to develop dementia, even if they took the drugs years before they developed the condition.